heichwald/heichwald.github.io/_posts/2014-05-18-battle-play-nodejs-flask-uwsgi-gevent.markdown

 ##Test Node

+{% highlight bash %}
-Install dependencies: `npm install`
+#Install dependencies:
+npm install
-Node is easy to start: `node app`
+#Node is easy to start
+node app
+{% endhighlight %}
 Node, as python runs 1 thread in 1 process, so we use cluster module which will pre-fork nbCpu processes for us.
 Cluster module is defined in the code of the application.
 Same remarks for pool size as python apply.

 ##Test Tornado
 The idea behind Tornado is the same as with Node.
 It does not run under uwsgi, as uwsgi does not support async calls.
-Start with: `python app.py`
+{% highlight bash %}
+python app.py
+{% endhighlight %}

 ##Test Play
-Play starts in prd mode with: `play start`
+{% highlight bash %}
+play start
+{% endhighlight %}
 It will download required dependencies.
 Play starts one process and uses nbCpu threads to handle requests.

 ##Client

 Install wrk: [here](https://github.com/wg/wrk)
 git clone or download the zip.
+{% highlight bash %}
+#Install dependencies :

-Install dependencies : `sudo apt-get install libssl-dev`
+sudo apt-get install libssl-dev
-Compile: `make`
+#Compile:
+make

-To test 200 concurrent connections for 30 sec, start with:
+#To test 200 concurrent connections for 30 sec, start with:
-`./wrk -t1 -c200 -d30s -http://192.168.0.12/mongo`
+./wrk -t1 -c200 -d30s -http://192.168.0.12/mongo
-We do not need more than 1 thread here.
+#We do not need more than 1 thread here.
+{% endhighlight %}

 ##Results